jinnerbichler/flash-home/README.md

 docker-compose up coffee-client flash-coffee flash-provider
 ```

-in order to execute the protoype on your local machine.
+in order to execute the prototype on your local machine.

 The following endpoints are provided after the startup: